|Nutrition Facts (per serving)|

 Mix the flour, baking powder, and salt together in a bowl.
 Gradually add the flour into the wet mixture.
 Mix until everything is just incorporated and be careful not to over mix.
 The dough will be soft and sticky.

-Cover the bowl with plastic wrap and add it to the fridge.
+Cover the bowl with plastic wrap and place it in the fridge.
 Chill for at least 1 hour.

 Preheat the oven to 300 F.